Yasna81/Brain_map/README.md

 - frontal and anterior cortex
 - hippocamus

-These rejons are also centeral to neuroendocrine regulations, and could be assesd for the researchers of the related fields.
+These rejons are also centeral to neuroendocrine regulations, and could help researchers of the related fields.

 ---
 ### 🚀 features :